-PNC medical plan participants and their family members age two and up are welcome to use our onsite Well-Being Centers.
-Conveniently located at work sites in Pittsburgh and Miamisburg, our Well-Being Centers offer high-quality primary care, preventive and urgent health care, physical therapy, chronic condition support, immunizations and more.
+PNC medical plan participants and their family members age 2 and up are welcome to use our onsite Well-being Centers.
+Conveniently located at work sites in Pittsburgh and Miamisburg, our Well-being Centers offer high-quality primary care, preventive and urgent health care, physical therapy, chronic condition support, immunizations and more.
 Services are billed the same way as any other health care provider.
 Walk in or call for an appointment.

 PNC’s advocacy service is there when you need help with complex health and retirement benefits issues, locating doctors and medical facilities, coordinating PNC’s benefits with Medicare, and managing claims issues.
 This service is available to all employees; you don’t have to be enrolled in a PNC medical option to use it.
 Call the HR Service Center at 877-968-7762, option 1, then say “advocacy” when prompted.

 What does being a “good health care consumer” mean?
 It means taking advantage of tools and resources, making informed decisions about your care and comparing the cost and quality of what’s available.
 Here are six ways to make the most of your health and health care dollars.

-Use in-network providers — they cost you less.
-Use “Find a provider” or a similar tool on your health plan’s website to find participating doctors.
+Use in-network providers — they typically cost you less.
+Use “Find a provider” or a similar tool on your medical carrier’s website to find participating doctors.

 Compare costs when you can.
-Use the cost comparison tools (if available) on your health plan’s website, or call medical plan concierge (the customer service number on your plan ID card).
+Use the cost comparison tools (if available) on your medical carrier’s website, or call the customer service number on your medical plan ID card.

 Try Teladoc.
 You and your eligible family members can speak with a board-certified doctor by phone or video for non-emergency issues.

 Use the Well-Being Centers in Pittsburgh and Miamisburg.
 These centers are provided to offer employees and their covered family members accessible, high-quality and convenient health and wellness care right at the workplace.